 How could balloon sinuplasty help me?

-Since FDA approval in 2005, over one million balloon sinuplasty procedures have been performed.
+Since FDA approval in 2005, over 2.5 million balloon sinuplasty procedures have been performed.
 Recovery time is fast and easy, and side effects are rare and generally mild.

 If you’re suffering from sinusitis symptoms like congestion, facial pain, tenderness, or pressure, balloon sinuplasty can help you breathe easily again.
 It’s been proven to be a successful procedure for the vast majority of patients.